-Trump hits Canada, Mexico, EU with steel and aluminum tariffs
+Trump hits allies with metal tariffs; Mexico and EU vow to retaliate

 Trump's announcement lifted American steel and aluminum stocks because those companies stand to benefit from penalties against their foreign competitors.
 U.S. Steel climbed 3%.
 But the broader market sank because of trade war fears.
 The Dow fell about 200 points.

+Mexico quickly said the US action was not justified, and vowed to retaliate with comparable penalties on American lamps, pork, fruit, cheese and flat steel.

-Europe had promised swift retaliation if it was hit with the trade penalties, and had warned it could quickly respond with 25% tariffs on US products such as motorcycles, denim, cigarettes, cranberry juice and peanut butter.
+Europe also said it would start the process for enacting retaliatory tariffs.
+It did not announce details, but the bloc has previously threatened 25% tariffs on US products such as motorcycles, denim, cigarettes, cranberry juice and peanut butter.

+"Today is a bad day for world trade," EU trade commissioner Cecilia Malmström said in a statement.
+"We did everything to avoid this outcome."

+Canadian Prime Minister Justin Trudeau planned a press conference later in the day.
+Canada previously threatened to "take responsive measures to defend its trade interests and workers."

-Getting rid of the exemptions for Canada and Mexico, meanwhile, could complicate ongoing negotiations on NAFTA.
-Canada had also pledged to retaliate.
+Getting rid of the exemptions for Canada and Mexico could also complicate ongoing negotiations on NAFTA.

-"Should restrictions be imposed on Canadian steel and aluminum products, Canada will take responsive measures to defend its trade interests and workers," Canadian Foreign Minister Chrystia Freeland said in March.

 The NAFTA talks were one factor in the administration's decision to grant exemptions to Canada and Mexico from the steel and aluminum tariffs.
 But Ross said Thursday that those talks "are taking longer than we hoped."